-Are you an animal lover that is looking to make a difference in the lives of homeless animals?
+Are you an animal lover who is looking to make a difference in the lives of homeless animals?
 Why not consider joining the team at Tails Humane Society!

 Reports to: Veterinarian

-- Position is based mostly within the medical department but will also include assisting in the care of shelter animals
+- Position is based mostly within the medical department but will also include assisting in care of shelter animals

 - Must be able to use appropriate safety equipment for fractious or feral animals (will train)

 - Knowledge and ability to intake and release patients, including delivering post-operative instructions in a competent and friendly manner